MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/purchasing-cxml-enhancements.md

 ## <a name="message-log"></a>View the cXML cart message log for external catalog PunchOut

-When you set the **Punchout protocol type** field to _cXML_ for an external catalog, the system will capture a message log of the baskets that come back from suppliers.
+When you set the **Punchout protocol type** field to _cXML_ for an external catalog, the system will capture a message log of the carts that come back from vendors.
 This log can be used for troubleshooting and other data purposes.

 To open the log for an external catalog, select the relevant catalog, and then, on the Action Pane, select **cXML cart message log**.
 The **cXML cart message log** page shows a list of the carts that have been returned, the XML that is related to those carts, and the lines that were created on the related purchase requisition.